verbb/vizy/docs/developers/events.md

 # Events

 Vizy provides a collection of events for extending its functionality.
-Modules and plugins can register event listeners, typically in their `init()` methods, to modify Formie’s behavior.
+Modules and plugins can register event listeners, typically in their `init()` methods, to modify Vizy’s behavior.

 ### The `registerNodes` event
 The event that is triggered for registration of nodes.